Schnubbione/APXO/README.md

 # APXO - Touristic Procurement & Demand Simulation

 APXO is a real-time, two-phase simulation for procurement and demand in tourism.
-Teams first compete in a sealed fixed-seat auction (Phase 1) and then operate in a compressed live market with logit demand, airline repricing, and hotel capacity costs (Phase 2).
+Teams first compete in a sealed fixed-seat auction (Phase 1) and then operate in a compressed live market with logit demand and dynamic airline repricing (Phase 2).

 ---